griptape-ai/griptape/README.md

 3. **Unit Tests:** Ensure that your pull request passes all existing unit tests.
 Additionally, if you are introducing new code, please include new unit tests to validate its functionality.

+Run `make test/unit` to execute the test suite locally.

 4. **Documentation:** Every pull request must include updates to documentation or explicitly explain why a documentation update is not required.
 Documentation is crucial for maintaining a comprehensive and user-friendly project.

-5. **Code Style:** Griptape uses [Ruff](https://github.com/astral-sh/ruff) to enforce style guidelines.
-You can ensure that your code is formatted accordingly and will pass formatting checks using `pre-commit`.
-See [Tools](#tools) for information on how to configure this and other dev tools.
+Run `make docs` to build the documentation locally.

+5. **Code Checks:** Griptape a variety of tools to enforce code quality and style.
+Your code must pass all checks before it can be merged.

+Run `make check` to run all code checks locally.

+6. **Changelog:** If your pull request introduces a notable change, please update the [changelog](https://github.com/griptape-ai/griptape/blob/dev/CHANGELOG.md).

-### Tools
+### New Griptape Tools

+Griptape's extensibility allows anyone to develop and distribute tools independently.
+With rare exceptions for Tools providing broadly applicable functionality, new Griptape Tools should be managed as their own projects and not submitted to the core framework.
+Pull requests for new tools (unless addressing an [existing issue](https://github.com/griptape-ai/griptape/issues)) will be closed.

+The [Griptape Tool Template](https://github.com/griptape-ai/tool-template) provides the recommended structure, step-by-step instructions, basic automation, and usage examples for new Tools.
+In the Template, select **Use this template** then **Create a new repository** to begin a new Tool project.

+### Dev and Test Dependencies

-Install dev dependencies via Make:
+Install all dependencies via Make:

 ```shell
 make install